ZenBerry/sublime_sticky_lines/README.md

 3. Throw 'Sticky' into there
 4. Open or relaunch your cute little Sublime
 5. Press `command+control+l` to activate my horrible plugin
-6. Stop scrolling Instagram and start scrolling your 2007 code at last
-7. You also have to eat sometimes.
-Use paper dishes if you can't touch water

 ### Activation shortcut on Windows and Linux (untested though):
 ```